-This Agreement is dated as of the last signature dat te below.
+This Agreement is dated as of the last signature date below.

 CITY OF TROUTDALE METRO

-By: By:

-Print name and title Print name and title
+By: By: By: Print name and title

 Date Date

-- a) Term: July 1, 2022 to June 30, 2023. - b) City's responsibilities: - 1.
-Provide to Metro a copy of City's Resolution, Ordinance, or signature of authorized representative approving this Intergovernmental Agreement including all of its attachments. - 2.
-Ensure that by June 30, 2023, the activities specified in this Scope of Work have been completed. - 3.
+- a) Term: July 1, 2023 to June 30, 2024. - b) City's responsibilities: - 1.
+Provide to Metro a copy of City's Resolution, Ordinance, or signature of authorized representative approving this Intergovernmental Agreement including all its attachments. - 2.
+Ensure that by June 30, 2024, the activities specified in this Scope of Work have been completed. - 3.
 Reporting is conducted for each calendar year.
-On or before January 31, 2023, submit a completed report to Metro's Project Manager demonstrating compliance with this Agreement for activities from January 1 December 31, 2022. - 4.
+On or before January 31, 2024, submit a completed report to Metro's Project Manager demonstrating compliance with this Agreement for activities from July 1 December 31, 2023. - 4.
 Reporting is conducted for each calendar year.
-On or before January 31, 2024, submit a completed report to Metro's Project Manager demonstrating compliance with this Agreement for activities from January 1 December 31, 2023. - c) Metro Responsibilities: - 1.
+On or before January 31, 2025, submit a completed report to Metro's Project Manager demonstrating compliance with this Agreement for activities from January 1 June 30, 2024. - c) Metro Responsibilities: - 1.
 Provide technical assistance to City as necessary to develop, execute, monitor, and evaluate the project. - 2.
-Provide assistance to City on promotional and educational activities. - 3.
+Assist City on promotional and educational activities. - 3.
 Monitor the general project progress and review as necessary City's accounting records relating to project expenditures. - 4.
 Provide City with any necessary reporting templates. - d) Budget and Terms of Payment: - 1.
-Upon completion of section (b)(1) of this Scope of Work, Metro will pay City \$9,147.00 in one lump sum.
-City's billing invoices must include the Metro contract number, City name, remittance address, invoice date, invoice number, and line item invoice amounts for each of the program areas listed in d) 2. below.
+Upon completion of section b) 1. of this Scope of Work, Metro will pay City \$9,870.00 in one lump sum.
+City's billing invoices must include the Metro contract number, City name, remittance address, invoice date, invoice number, and line-item invoice amounts for each of the program areas listed in d) 2. below.
 City must send its billing invoices to Metro Accounts Payable, 600 NE Grand Avenue, Portland, OR 97232-2736 or metroaccountspayable@oregonmetro.gov.
 The Metro contract number must be referenced in the email subject line.
 City must submit its billing invoices for goods and services through June 30 to Metro by July 15.
 Metro will pay City on a Net 30 day basis upon Metro's approval of City's invoice. - 2.
 City must provide services described in this Scope of Work in exchange for the following funding:

-Per-capita distribution \$8,721.00
+Per-capita distribution \$9,444.00